-- A nonresident student at an educational institution may satisfy the requirement for health care coverage by proof of coverage under a policy or plan in another state that is acceptable to the commission.
-The student shall not be assessed a fee in that case. - The commission shall adopt rules to determine proof of an individual's eligibility for the health security plan or a student's proof of nonresident health care coverage.

-Section 23.
-REMOVING INELIGIBLE PERSONS.--The commission shall adopt rules to provide procedures for removing persons no longer eligible for coverage.

-Section 24.
-ELIGIBILITY CARD--USE--PENALTIES FOR MISUSE. --
+- A. Except as provided in Subsection B of this section, an educational institution shall purchase coverage under the health security plan for its nonresident students through fees assessed to those students.
+The governing body of an educational institution shall set the fees at the amount determined by the commission. - B. A nonresident student at an educational institution may satisfy the requirement for health care coverage by proof of coverage under a policy or plan in another state that is acceptable to the commission.
+The student shall not be assessed a fee in that case. - C. The commission shall adopt rules to determine proof of an individual's eligibility for the health security plan or a student's proof of nonresident health care coverage. - SECTION 23.
+REMOVING INELIGIBLE PERSONS.--The commission shall adopt rules to provide procedures for removing persons no longer eligible for coverage. - SECTION 24.
+ELIGIBILITY CARD--USE--PENALTIES FOR MISUSE.-- - A. A beneficiary shall receive a card as proof of eligibility.
+The card shall be electronically readable and shall contain a photograph or electronic image of the beneficiary, information that identifies the beneficiary for treatment and billing, payment and other information the commission deems necessary.
+The use of a beneficiary's social .182910.3 security number as an identification number is not permitted.

-- A beneficiary shall receive a card as proof of eligibility.
-The card shall be electronically readable and shall contain a picture or electronic image, information that identifies the beneficiary for treatment and billing, payment and other information the commission deems necessary.
-The use of a beneficiary's social security number as an identification number is not permitted. - В. The eligibility card is not transferable.
-A .174732.1 beneficiary who lends the beneficiary's card to another and an individual who uses another's card shall be jointly and severally liable to the commission for the full cost of the health care provided to the user.
+- B. The eligibility card is not transferable.
+A beneficiary who lends the beneficiary's card to another and an individual who uses another's card shall be jointly and severally liable to the commission for the full cost of the health care provided to the user.
 The liability shall be paid in full within one year of final determination of liability.
-Liabilities created pursuant to this section shall be collected in a manner similar to that used for collection of delinquent taxes.

-C. A beneficiary who lends the beneficiary's card to another or an individual who uses another's card after being determined liable pursuant to Subsection B of this section of a previous misuse is guilty of a misdemeanor and shall be sentenced pursuant to the provisions of Section 31-19-1 NMSA 1978.
+Liabilities created pursuant to this section shall be collected in a manner similar to that used for collection of delinquent taxes. - C. A beneficiary who lends the beneficiary's card to another or an individual who uses another's card after being determined liable pursuant to Subsection B of this section of a previous misuse is guilty of a misdemeanor and shall be sentenced pursuant to the provisions of Section 31-19-1 NMSA 1978.
 A third or subsequent conviction is a fourth degree felony, and the offender shall be sentenced pursuant to the provisions of Section 31-18-15 NMSA 1978.

-Section 25.
-PRIMARY CARE PROVIDER--RIGHT TO CHOOSE-ACCESS TO SERVICES.--
+SECTION 25.
+PRIMARY CARE PROVIDER--RIGHT TO CHOOSE-ACCESS TO SERVICES.-- for: